 Obviously the best person to learn to drive with would be a Professional Instructor.

 ‘You would say that’ I hear you cry, well yes it does help pay the bills, but there are other reasons too.
 Whilst you or your chosen family member or friend may well be perfectly good drivers.
-If you/they are/were to be totally honest, some bad habits have probably been picked up over the years, (we all do) and are you/they totally up-to-date with the current requirements of the UK Driving Test, for instance the ‘Pull up on the right’ manoeuvre, which was introduced in Dec 2017?
+If you were to be totally honest with yourselves, some bad habits have probably been picked up over the years, (It happens) and are you sure you’re totally up-to-date with the current requirements of the UK Driving Test?

 Before you start there are a few things to consider:

 Who can accompany a learner driver?

 The accompanying driver must meet the following criteria!